Nanda021294/Hotel-Resource-Collection-Service/README.md

    * run the logstash by using the cmd .\bin\logstash -f .\config\logstash-sample.conf

 ## Deployment Instructions
-1) Replace the credentials of my-hotel-service in the application.properties file
+1) Replace the credentials of hotel-service in the application.properties file
 2) Configure the KAFKA bootstrap-servers,consumer-group-id and kafka topic in application properties
 3) Configure server port in application properties.
 4) From command prompt navigate to the folder where the pom.xml file located